Here are some great ideas for Jiu Jitsu submissions borrowed from Judo.

 First, a little history of the transition from Jiu Jitsu to Judo and then back to Jiu Jitsu.

 Jiu Jitsu began nearly 600 years ago in Japan.
-In 1882, Jigoro Kano changed the techniques of Jiu Jitsu into Judo.
-Kano studied under three Jiu Jitsu masters and modified Jiu Jitsu into a new style that he called “the gentle way.”
+In 1882, Jigoro Kano started his own martial art—Judo, which means “the gentle way”—based off the techniques of Jiu Jitsu.
 His mission was to create a way of life, through martial arts, to share with the world.
 In the early 1900s, Kano and his students traveled to the United States, England, Spain, Cuba, Europe, Mexico and Brazil, competing in challenges matches and exhibitions at circuses, performance halls and colleges.

-Check Out Videos Of Jiu Jitsu Submissions We Use At Our Gym
+Check Out The Jiu Jitsu Submissions We Use At Our Baltimore Gym

 Hadaka Jime (Naked Choke)